 I also have a certificate in Nutritional Psychology, through JFK University.
 I believe there is a strong connection in our physical and emotional well-being, and love to help individuals strengthen their self-care strategies so that they might see positive change emotionally, as well.

 How Psychotherapy Can Help

-Participating in psychotherapy gives individuals the opportunity to examine how their existing beliefs, present emotions, and patterns of behavioral are impacting the quality of their lives.
+Participating in psychotherapy gives individuals the opportunity to examine how their existing beliefs, present emotions, and behavioral patterns are impacting the quality of their lives.
 A therapist can serve as a supportive guide in helping individuals to find peace and acceptance, as well as ignite a process of change.
 Therapy offers a setting in which individuals may learn, practice, and apply new skills and behaviors to help them to be more effective in their daily lives.
-As a therapist, I aim to balance my use of clinical tools and theory with a strength-based approach that validates a client's ability to identify their own values/ goals and empowers them make changes accordingly.
+As a therapist, I aim to balance my use of clinical tools and theory with a strength-based approach that validates a client's ability to identify their own values goals and empowers them make changes accordingly.
 Most importantly, I am committed to creating a safe, non-judgmental space for clients to let down their walls and explore that which is most vulnerable to them.